Learning Chinese or Learning English Language – Which is a better choice

 Learning a new language is a very time-consuming matter.
 It not only takes time but also needs a lot of costs- the cost of money, the cost of man-power and the cost of energy.
-However, while choosing a foreign language, one must analyze his needs of that language.
+However, while choosing a foreign language, one must analyze his or her needs of that language.

 The most common and popular foreign languages are English and Chinese.
 These two languages are two major languages in the world.
 Chinese is the most spoken language in the world while English is the most spoken second language in the world.
 The L1 speaker of Chinese is huge while people learn English as both foreign and second language.
 The following chart shows the number of speakers of English and Chinese: